 There is a provision in bankruptcy law that allows a debtor to "avoid" or remove a judgment lien to the extent it impairs exempt property.
 This must be done while the case is still pending.
-If a debtor does not know about a judgment, or does not tell the attorney, then the attorney will not file...Read more »
+If a debtor does not know about a judgment, or does not tell the attorney, then the attorney will...Read more »

 Generally, ownership of real estate will not affect your right to file a bankruptcy.
 Often, debtors file Chapter 13 in order to catch up payments when they are behind on a mortgage.
-Often debtors file Chapter 7 to discharge debt but "reaffirm" a mortgage debt, that is, reinstate it and keep paying....Read more »
+Often debtors file Chapter 7 to discharge debt but "reaffirm" a mortgage debt, that is, reinstate it and...Read more »

 You can not do this with the intent to discharge that debt.
 This would be fraud and make the debt non-dischargeable.
 If you obtained a new account, and later, even shortly later, decide to file bankruptcy, this would not be fraud.

 You use the term "debtor" but I think you mean "creditor", the party to whom you owe the debt.
 If you listed the debt in your 1997 bankruptcy and proper notice was sent and you received a discharge, the debt is no longer enforceable.

 You can not be jailed for failure to pay a debt.
 The only exception is failing to pay a fine or contempt citation ordered by a judge.
 Technically, this is not failure to pay a debt, but disobeying a court order.